Nazi board games: Juden Raus! (1936)

 The article published by the International Board Game Studies Association calls it "history's most infamous board game".
-The review says, "Juden Raus! shows that after decades of propaganda, anti-Semitism was so deeply rooted in German society in the 1930s, that someone thought it would be a good subject for a children’s game.
+The review says, "Juden Raus! shows that after decades of propaganda, antisemitism was so deeply rooted in German society in the 1930s, that someone thought it would be a good subject for a children’s game.
 Racism is present in many board games, but Juden Raus! is unique in its portrayal of how racism manifests itself in society and is a terrifying example of the banality of evil. ...
 There are many areas of the world where such a game might still find a receptive audience. ...
 Juden Raus! is a warning to us all".

 Bomber über England (1940)

 Bomber über England (lit.
-"Bombers over England") is a bagatelle (or pinball) style game featuring a map of England and part of Northern Europe.
-The map contains holes in the location of key cities such as London, Liverpool, Newcastle and Plymouth as well as various points representing targets in the North Sea.
+"Bombers over England") is a bagatelle (or pinball) style game featuring a map of Great Britain and part of Northern Europe.
+The map contains holes in the location of key cities such as London, Liverpool, Newcastle and Plymouth; naval bases at Scapa Flow and Shetland; as well as British ships and lighthouses in the North Sea.

 Players shoot spring-driven balls representing "bombs" at these targets and are awarded various points for hitting the enemy targets.
 If players bomb locations under the control of Nazi Germany such as Brussels and Amsterdam, they lose points.